 During balloon valvuloplasty, your doctor inserts a thin, hollow tube (catheter) in a blood vessel, usually in your groin, and threads it to your heart.
 The catheter has a balloon at its tip that can be inflated to help widen the narrowed pulmonary valve and then deflated for removal.

 Balloon valvuloplasty is often used to treat infants and children with pulmonary valve stenosis.
 However, the valve tends to narrow again in adults who have had the procedure.
 You may need additional procedures to treat the narrowed valve over time.

 In this procedure, your doctor removes the pulmonary valve and replaces it with a mechanical valve made from artificial materials or a biological valve made from cow or pig valves.

-Pulmonary valve replacement surgery may be performed via traditional open-heart surgery or minimally invasive methods, which involve smaller incisions than those used in open-heart surgery.
+Pulmonary valve replacement may be done using open-heart surgery or minimally invasive methods, which involve smaller incisions than those used in open-heart surgery.

 Transcatheter pulmonary valve replacement